 This course will examine mathematics instruction through standards-based technology-intensive curricula for middle and secondary level mathematics.
 Emphasis will be on hands-on experience with graphing calculators, calculator-based laboratories, internet resources, and use of software such as Geometer's Sketchpad.
 Students will develop and present lessons for a variety of mathematical topics and a variety of grade levels.
-Three hours.
+Summer only, even-numbered years, three hours.